 "Well, I suppose I should be more worried about you, then.
-Thank goodness Sai's going with you," sighed Kushina.
+Thank goodness Sir Sai is going with you," sighed Kushina.
 Naruto's face split into a grin.
 He thumped himself on the chest once.

 "I'll be fine.
 We should be there in about two weeks.
 The raids have been taking place in the south so we'll be alright," Naruto assured his mother.
 He hugged her and accepted the kiss on his forehead without complaint.
 The carriage pulled up, Sai riding alongside it on his own brown mare.
-Sai bowed deeply, taking off his hat in the process.
+Sai bowed deeply, his right fist over his heart.

-"Don't look so worried, Mom.
-Everything will be ok," Naruto assured her with a winning smile.
+"Don't look so worried, Mother.
+Everything's going to be great," Naruto assured her with a winning smile.

-Even so, Kushina's concerned gaze followed after them as the horses galloped off over the drawbridge.
+Even so, Kushina's gaze chased them as the horses galloped over the drawbridge.

 "I wish she would have gone with him.
 I would feel so much better," she sighed to herself.
 Shaking her head, Kushina turned to walk back into the castle.
 It was time for breakfast anyway.

 The forest floor was dappled with sunlight.
 It was several degrees cooler here, where the light only touched down in sporadic bursts.
-She wrapped her dark brown cloak around her shoulders, glad for the added warmth.
+She wrapped her dark green cloak around her shoulders, glad for the added warmth.
 Her gloved hand rubbed the side of her horse's neck before tightening on the reins again.
-Uttering a soft encouragement under her breath, she urged the steed into a gallop.
+Uttering a soft encouragement under her breath, she urged the steed on.

 Leaves and brush crunched under hooves.
 The huffs of the horse's breaths slipped into her ears.
 Birds chirped warningly as the rider passed through nesting grounds.
 Their shrill threats followed the intruders long after they had gone.